IacopomC/iacopomc.github.io/_projects/2020-07-13-lane-finding-project.md

 ### Possible improvements

-A possible improvement would be to predict the most probable area where the lines will be based on the previous frame rather than recomputing the whole pipeline for each frame.
+- Predict the most probable area where the lines will be based on the previous frame rather than recomputing the whole pipeline for each frame.

-Another potential improvement could be to use a smoothing method to get rid of the flickering effect of the lines between one frame and another
+- Use a smoothing method to get rid of the flickering effect of the lines between one frame and another